Lanczos algorithm for lattice QCD matrix elements: Noise the Strange Scalar Current

 Running the oblique Lanczos recursion of \cref{sec:lanczos:oblique-lanczos} produces in $N_t/2=48$ iterations the elements $\alpha_j$, $\beta_j$, $\gamma_j$ of the tridiagonal matrices $T^{(m)}$.
 All $\alpha_j$ and products $\beta_j \gamma_j$ are real because $C(t)$ is, but may be negative; which $\beta_j \gamma_j < 0$ varies per bootstrap.
 With the symmetric convention $\beta_j \equiv \gamma_j \equiv \sqrt{\beta_j \gamma_j}$, negative fluctuations produce pure imaginary $\beta_j$ and $\gamma_j$.

 Diagonalizing $T^{(m)}$ for each $m$ yields Ritz values $\lambda^{(m)}_{k}$ and eigenvector matrices $\omega^{(m)}$.
-The majority of Ritz values extracted are complex.\footnote{Diagnosed as $\mathrm{Im} \, \lambda / |\lambda| > 10^{-8}$ numerically.
+The majority of Ritz values extracted are complex.\footnote{Diagnosed as $|\mathrm{Im} \, \lambda| / |\lambda| > 10^{-8}$ numerically.
 This convention is used for all similar statements in this section.} The corresponding states may be excluded from the Hermitian subset $H$ immediately.
 The number of real and complex Ritz values at fixed $m$ varies per bootstrap draw; for all $m \geq 3$ Lanczos iterations, there are a minimum of 3 real Ritz values in each.

-Unit normalization cannot be simultaneously enforced for states outside the Hermitian subspace while maintaining our definitions, providing a useful means of identifying them.
+Unit normalization cannot be simultaneously enforced for states outside the Hermitian subspace while maintaining our definitions, providing a useful means of identifying them---the ``norm trick''.
 Defined as they appear in the eigendecomposition, the conventions of the left eigenvectors are fully determined by those of the right.
 Attempting to compute $|\mathcal{N}^{(m)}_k|^2$ using \cref{eq:lanczos:ritz-norms} for such states thus yields complex-valued $(\omega^{-1})^{(m)*}_{k1} / \omega^{(m)}_{1k}$, with the apparent contradiction because $\braket{\psi|y^R}$ and $\braket{\psi|y^L}$ cannot be made equal if $\ket{y^L} \neq \ket{y^R}$.
 We thus identify the Hermitian subspace $H$ as those states $k$ for which $(\omega^{-1})^{(m)*}_{k1} / \omega^{(m)}_{1k}$ is real and positive (and with real $\lambda^{(m)}_k$).
 Manual normalization is necessary for states in $H$ after the first $m$ where $\beta_j \gamma_j < 0$, for which $|\mathcal{N}^{(m)}_k|^2 \neq 1$ in general.\footnote{This corresponds to the iteration where the standard Lanczos process would terminate or refresh, and oblique Lanczos is required to proceed.
-Before this, oblique and standard Lanczos coincide.}
+Before this, oblique and standard Lanczos coincide.} We note that the norm trick is not applicable to off-diagonal correlators where $\ket{\psi} \neq \ket{\chi}$, and more generally that the Hermitian subspace logic presented here applies specifically to the case of diagonal correlators.

 We diagnose the remaining spurious states using the CW test~\cite{Cullum:1981,Cullum:1985} as in Ref.~\cite{Wagman:2024rid}.
 To do so, we define $\tilde{T}^{(m)}$ as $T^{(m)}$ with the first row and first column removed and diagonalize it to obtain the $m-1$ CW values $\tilde{\lambda}^{(m)}_l$.
 Ritz values of spurious states will have a matching CW value $\tilde{\lambda}^{(m)}_l$; non-spurious states will not.
 Thus, we keep all states in $H$ which satisfy